collectanos/Russbear-ciphpers/README.md

 ## 4F Cipher

 The **4F cipher** is a basic encryption method that transforms text into hexadecimal symbols.
-The algorithm follows these steps:
+The algorithm supports Unicode (UTF-8) and follows these steps:

 1. **Binary Conversion**:
-   Each character in the input string is converted into its binary representation based on its ASCII value.
+   Each character in the input string, including Unicode characters, is converted into its binary representation.
+Each byte of the character is transformed into an 8-bit binary number.

 2. **Binary Grouping**:
    The resulting binary sequence is divided into blocks of 4 bits each.
 If necessary, leading zeros are added for padding to ensure all blocks are complete.